 This post may contain affiliate links that I may receive a commission from if you click & buy.
 In addition, the information on this site is NOT intended to be medical advice.
 See my full policy for more information.

 First, if you don’t have time to read this entire post, that’s fine!
-You can download a copy of my BABY PREPARATION GUIDE, print it out, and go through it whenever you’re ready!
+You can download a copy of my FREE BABY PREPARATION GUIDE, print it out, and go through it whenever you’re ready!

 Take a breastfeeding class or baby class.

 Your hospital should offer free or low-cost baby classes ranging from breastfeeding, preparing for baby, baby CPR, and more!